acteng/atip-data-prep/README.md

 ## Splitting huge OSM files

-The route snapper pipeline needs two files as input: an OSM XML file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
+The route snapper pipeline needs two files as input: an OSM PBF file and a GeoJSON file with a single polygon, representing the area clipped in that OSM file.
 For ATIP, we want to repeat this for every LAD and TA in the UK.

 To run this:

 1. Ensure `authorities.geojson` is up-to-date if needed, using the process above
-2. Make sure you have about 35GB of disk free
+2. Make sure you have about 3GB of disk free
 3. Manually adjust scripts if needed, based on your own computer's resources
 4. Run `./split_uk_osm.sh`